Cabin Fever: Is Your Dog Going Stir-Crazy?

 A word of caution

-Note that some of these games and exercise are not for every dog, so be sure to use your best judgment.
+Note that some of these games and exercises are not for every dog, so be sure to use your best judgment.
 Running laps around the house or up the stairs may not be safe for older dogs, those with arthritis, dogs recovering from surgery, or in homes with hard or slippery floors/stairs.
 Plus if you live in an apartment building, it may be too noisy for your neighbors!

 If you are uncertain about starting a new exercise program with your dog, be sure to check with your veterinarian.